robertduplock/scifibooks.club/content/en/reviews/typhon-pact-2-seize-the-fire-book-review.md

 <!--more-->

-The Gorn have gotten their dirty ~~hands~~ ~~claws~~ manus on a terraforming device they call an 'ecosculpture', but the rest of us call 'the genesis device from the third Star Trek movie'.
-They need it to create a suitable home for their younglings, but the only planet they've found suitable for, er, ecosculpting is already populated by a pre-warp race.
-Terraforming a planet has the unfortunate side-effect of wiping out its indigenous life-form: plant, mineral, vegetable or animal.
+The Gorn have gotten their dirty ~~hands~~ ~~claws~~ manus on a terraforming device they call an 'ecosculptor', but the rest of us call it 'the genesis device from the third Star Trek movie'.
+They need it to create a suitable home for their younglings, but the only planet they've found suitable for ecosculpting is already populated by a pre-warp race.
+Terraforming a planet has the unfortunate side-effect of wiping out all of its indigenous life-form: plant, mineral, vegetable or animal.

-Meanwhile, a group of has-been Gorn warriors rebel and decide they're going to destroy the ecosculpture and create a new breeding program for an even better warrior caste.
+Meanwhile, a group of has-been Gorn warriors rebel and decide they're going to destroy the ecosculptor and create a new breeding program for an even better warrior caste.

 ![](/uploads/genesis_device_schematics.jpeg)